 Living at the intersections of experience...

-My area of specialization is the philosophy of emotion, and includes the philosophy of mind, philosophy of science, social epistemology, moral psychology, and feminist philosophy.
-My areas of competence are the history of Ancient and Early Modern philosophy, ethics, metaphysics, experimental philosophy, non-Western, Philosophy, and policy analysis.
+My area of specialization is the philosophy of emotion and mind, and includes the philosophy of science, epistemology, moral psychology, and feminist philosophy.
+My areas of competence are the history of Ancient and Early Modern philosophy, Asian Philosophy (Buddhist Philosophy, Hindu Philosophy, Toaist Philosophy, and Confucian Philosophy), philosophy of language, metaphysics, experimental philosophy, ethics, and policy analysis.

-Relying on both philosophical, psychological, and sociological research on emotions, I provided a general framework for carrying out interdisciplinary research, especially in the field of emotion, for my Ph.D. dissertation.
+My monograph on the interdisciplinary foundations for the science of emotion is based on my Ph.D. dissertation, in which I relied on philosophical, psychological, and sociological research on emotions in order to develop a general framework for carrying out interdisciplinary research, especially in the field of emotion.
 My Ph.D. dissertation was, therefore, not only a contribution to developing a science of emotion, but also a contribution to the project of unifying knowledge across academia.
 My arguments focused on the questions of what an adequate theory of emotion entails from an interdisciplinary perspective and of the fruitfulness of interdisciplinary research on emotion to the areas of philosophy of mind, epistemology, philosophy of science, philosophy of language, and the discipline of psychology.

-The field of emotion has been a rich and fruitful field for many disciplines, but philosophers of emotion, especially in the United States, have not until recently seen the fruits of their labor in this field of research, especially within the various areas of our own discipline.
-It is for this reason--in order to help more philosophers and academics across disciplines see the value of philosophy of emotion--that I founded both the Journal of Philosophy of Emotion and the Society for Philosophy of Emotion.
+The field of emotion has been a rich and fruitful field for many disciplines, but philosophers of emotion, especially in the United States, have not until recently appreciated the fruits of their labor in this field of research, including within the various areas of our own discipline.
+It is for this reason--in order to help more philosophers and academics across disciplines understand the value of philosophy of emotion--that I founded both the Journal of Philosophy of Emotion and the Society for Philosophy of Emotion.